-$$AQ_p = Q_p H_p + w_p \mathbf{e}p^$$ where $H_p \in \mathbb{C}^{p \times p}$ is upper Hessenberg.
+$AQ_p = Q_p H_p + w_p e_p^$ where $H_p \in \mathbb{C}^{p \times p}$ is upper Hessenberg.

-As a consequence, we can solve the least-squares problem (3.2) with $\boldsymbol{B} = \boldsymbol{Q}p$ in $O(p^2)$ time and produce the approximate solution $\boldsymbol{x}{\boldsymbol{B}}$ in O(np) operations.
-This is roughly how the standard implementation of the GMRES algorithm operates [53].
+As a consequence, we can solve the least-squares problem (3.2) with $\boldsymbol{B} = \boldsymbol{Q}p$ in $O(p^2)$ time and produce the approximate solution \boldsymbol{x}B in O(np) operations.
+This is roughly how the standard implementation of the GMRES algorithm operates [51].

 The orthogonalization steps in the Arnoldi process are expensive.
-For p iterations, they expend $O(np^2)$ arithmetic, and they may also involve burdensome innerproducts, communication, and synchronization.
+For p iterations, they expend $O(np^2)$ arithmetic, and they may also involve burdensome inner products, communication, and synchronization.
 Robust implementations usually incorporate modified or double Gram-Schmidt or else use Householder reflectors.

-The literature contains many strategies for controlling the orthogonalization costs in the Arnoldi process [50, Chap.
+The literature contains many strategies for controlling the orthogonalization costs in the Arnoldi process [48, Chap.
 6]. sGMRES motivates us to reevaluate techniques for building a nonorthogonal basis.
-For example, we can use k-truncated Arnoldi, as in (1.9), which reduces the cost of basis generation to $O(nk^2)$ .
+For example, we can use k-truncated Arnoldi, as in (1.9), which reduces the cost of basis generation to O(npk).
 Provided the reduced matrix AB is reasonably conditioned, we can still obtain accurate solutions to the linear system via sGMRES (3.4).

-Relatedly, Balabanov & Grigori [4] have proposed to use a low-dimensional sketch of the basis to implement an approximate orthogonalization strategy inspired by Fact 2.3.
+Relatedly, Balabanov and Grigori [5] have proposed to use a low-dimensional sketch of the basis to implement an approximate orthogonalization strategy inspired by Fact 2.3.
 Their approach has the same asymptotic cost as full orthogonalization, but similar ideas might be invoked to accelerate partial or selective orthogonalization.

 4.3.
 The Lanczos recurrence.
 For this subsection, assume A is Hermitian.
-In this case, the Arnoldi process simplifies to a three-term recurrence [50, Sec.
+In this case, the Arnoldi process simplifies to a three-term recurrence [48, sect.
 6.6]: